varjakw/FriedmanMethod/README.md

 # Friedman's Method
-Friedman's Method in Python, including graphical display of frequencies.
+Friedman's Method in Java, including graphical display of frequencies.
 In this case, I'll be using the simpler Vigenere variant, where reetition of the key is possible because the key is a smaller length than the plaintext message itself.

 The Vigenére Cipher method uses a series of Caeser ciphers based on the letters of a keyword.